How to Get Your Los Angeles Dentist Practice Recommended by ChatGPT

 Yes, and it has moved from novelty to habit faster in a market like Los Angeles than almost anywhere.
 The clearest read on this comes from BrightLocal's Local Consumer Review Survey 2026, which found that AI tools like ChatGPT have surged into third place among the sources consumers use to find local business recommendations, behind only Google and Facebook (BrightLocal, Local Consumer Review Survey 2026)[1].
 A channel that has climbed to third for local discovery in a single survey cycle is not a channel you get to ignore for another year.

-Health questions are one of the things people bring to these tools most readily.
-A KFF Tracking Poll in 2025 found that about a third (32%) of US adults now use AI for health information or advice, with 29% using it for their own physical health specifically (KFF, 2025).
-KFF is an independent health research organization rather than a marketing firm, which is exactly why the figure is worth trusting where vendor surveys are not.
-"Find me a dentist in LA" sits squarely inside that behavior: a local, practical, health-adjacent question of the kind these tools now field all day.
+Health questions are among the things people most readily take to these tools.
+A KFF Tracking Poll in 2025 found that about a third (32%) of US adults now use AI for health information or advice, with 29% using it for their own physical health specifically (KFF, 2025)[2].
+Because KFF is an independent health research organization and not a marketing firm, its figure holds up where vendor surveys do not.
+Typing "find me a dentist in LA" is exactly the kind of local, practical, health-adjacent request these tools now field from morning to night.

-That is the stake, and it is sharper in LA than in a small market.
-The practices getting named in these answers are quietly collecting the patients who used to be won on a good website and a Google ranking alone.
-In a city where a patient in Pasadena and a patient in Venice are effectively shopping two different local markets, being the practice the model can confidently name for one specific neighborhood is worth more than being vaguely visible across the whole metro.
+That is the stake, and it bites harder in LA than in a small market.
+Whichever practices land in these answers are quietly pulling in the patients a good website and a Google ranking used to secure on their own.
+Where a patient in Pasadena and a patient in Venice are effectively shopping two different local markets, the practice a model can name with confidence for one specific neighborhood beats the one that reads as vaguely present across the whole metro.

 Why doesn't my Google ranking put me in ChatGPT?

-This blindsides owners who have spent a decade being told that a Google ranking is the finish line.
-It still matters for the patients who search Google directly, and strong local SEO genuinely helps your wider visibility.
-But being named by ChatGPT is a separate job with its own inputs.
-The practical consequence is that you need to be present and clearly described in Bing's index as deliberately as you ever were in Google's, and you cannot assume your existing SEO work carried you there.
+Owners who spent a decade hearing that a Google ranking is the finish line find this hard to accept.
+That ranking still earns you the patients who go to Google directly, and solid local SEO does lift your wider visibility.
+Getting named by ChatGPT, though, is a separate job with its own inputs, laid out in full in our guide to AEO for dentists and clinics.
+In practice it means you have to be present and clearly described inside Bing's index just as deliberately as you once were inside Google's, without assuming your old SEO work quietly carried you there.

-There is a second reason a polished website alone is not enough, and for most LA practices it matters more than the Bing point.
-An AI answer about a dentist is not assembled from your website by itself.
-It is built from your Google Business Profile, review platforms like Yelp and Healthgrades, booking directories, local press and community pages, then weighed for agreement.
-Your website is one voice in that chorus.
-If the other voices are missing, thin, or contradict each other, a beautiful website cannot rescue you.
-In a market as crowded as Los Angeles, the practices that win are simply the ones the model can verify from several directions at once.
+A second reason a polished website falls short matters even more for most LA practices than the Bing point.
+The engine does not build a dentist answer out of your website alone.
+It pulls your Google Business Profile, review platforms like Yelp and Healthgrades, booking directories, local press and community pages, then checks them against each other for agreement.
+Your own site is a single vote in that count.
+When the other votes are missing, thin, or at odds with one another, no amount of website polish rescues you.
+Across a field as crowded as Los Angeles, the practices that get named are the ones the model can confirm from several directions at once.

 How does ChatGPT actually choose which LA dentist to name?